Inbibo/shift_docs/docs/integration_resources/software/nuke.md

 ## Shift in Nuke

-When the requirements are added you will Shift a Shift menu entry in the toolbar and top menu inside Nuke.
+When requirements are added, a Shift menu entry will appear in both the toolbar and top menu in Nuke.

 This entry will contain the access to open the Shift UI and to create a ShiftWorkflow Node.